saurabhkumar04/Learning-Analytics-for-PLAE/README.md

         - Kumar, Saurabh

     abstract: >
-        In this project, we examine how children understand different science notions via some actions which are tracked via the OpenPTrack system.
+        In this project, I examine how children understand different science notions via some actions which are tracked via the OpenPTrack system.
 To this end, the camera tracks the movement of kids in the space.
 These recorded activities were integrated into a computer emulation.
 The teacher changes the background and other settings to inspire kids to play differently in the space.
 The goal is to explore how and why augmented reality can generate modern horizons for learning.

-        For this purpose, we are interested in finding patterns of children movements via conducting exploratory visual analysis of the students’ motion data to gain an understanding on how the technology can help kids.
+        For this purpose, I am interested in finding patterns of children movements via conducting exploratory visual analysis of the students’ motion data to gain an understanding on how the technology can help kids.